-A one-year commitment is required for any mentor relationship and attendance at the once-a-month Mentor Circle is imperative for on-going skill-building and connection with the other Mentors.
+A one-year commitment is required for any mentor relationship and attendance at the monthly Mentor Circles and Mini-Training Sessions is imperative for on-going skill-building and connection with the other Mentors.

 To discover if this commitment is the right thing for you, please read the Mentor Job Description .
 All potential volunteers must complete our mentor training prior to mentoring.
 Once you have completed Mentor Training, we also have an application, interview, and background check process required for all mentors.